Genealogy & History Resources

 The value of this research guide is that it helps you to discover which records were kept, for for which time frames they were kept and how those records can be accessed.
 Of particular value is a listing of resources that are available on microfilm including the microfilm numbers for the resources, and identification of which records have been transcribed into book or database form.
 This Global Guide is essential for everyone who is researching family history in the early Ontario period.

 BOOK - The Irish Palatines in Ontario: Religion, Ethnicity, and Rural Migration - Second Edition

 Published by Global Heritage Press, Milton, 2009

 This new book provides a broad history of the Palatines in Ontario, where they came from, where they settled, and what characterized their communities.
 It is not a catalogue of every Irish Palatine who settled in Ontario.
 However, the book does contain lists of individuals and many references to specific persons and families.
 In this new second edition of The Irish Palatines in Ontario the author has corrected known errors from the original 1994 edition and added a completely new chapter on Barbara Heck and the Loyalist Palatines plus other refinements and new material.
-ISBN: 978-1-897446-37-9 (Hardcover) More information
+ISBN: 978-1-897446-37-9 (hardcover edition is out of print, pdf versions available) More information

 BOOK - Province of Ontario Immigration Records, An Overview.